dalmura/infrastructure/sites/indigo/docs/CLUSTER-MGMT-SIDERO.md

 pod "sidero-controller-manager-5d6754fcfb-rrzlr" deleted
 ```

 You should now have a patched Sidero that supports rpi4s!

-Attempt another network boot of an rpi4 and see the logs of the `sidero-controller-manager`!
+This will allow the rpi4 to:
+* Recieve information from the DHCP server about where to boot from
+* Download & boot the PXEClient from our Sidero server
+* Use the PXEClient and attempt to boot the Sidero agent